Photograph of Jeffrey Puukka by Ary Finch, for New Wave Opera

 Theatre

-Some favorite projects from more than twenty years of directing include Bumblers by Brad Bolchunos (for Northwest Theatre Workshop), Niels Truman’s The Third Place and William Thomas Berk’s Ditched (for Chapel Theater), Steven Dietz’ This Random World and Polly Teale’s Mermaid (for Metropolitan Performing Arts), Bardo (in collaboration with dance artist and actor Lyra Butler-Denman), Tennessee Williams’ A Streetcar Named Desire, (for SAT), David Adjmi’s Elective Affinities (starring Helena de Crespo, for SAVE WORLD ART / Worcester Productions / Infallible Productions), his own adaptation of Bram Stoker’s Dracula, and his own version of Women of Troy, based on Euripides’ plays The Trojan Women and Hecuba.
+Some favorite projects from more than twenty years of directing include Caretakers by Rita Pogue and Inez Schmidt (part of the Fertile Ground Festival of New Works), Bumblers by Brad Bolchunos (for Northwest Theatre Workshop), Niels Truman’s The Third Place and William Thomas Berk’s Ditched (for Chapel Theater), Steven Dietz’ This Random World and Polly Teale’s Mermaid (for Metropolitan Performing Arts), Bardo (in collaboration with dance artist and actor Lyra Butler-Denman), Tennessee Williams’ A Streetcar Named Desire, (for SAT), David Adjmi’s Elective Affinities (starring Helena de Crespo, for SAVE WORLD ART / Worcester Productions / Infallible Productions), his own adaptation of Bram Stoker’s Dracula, and his own version of Women of Troy, based on Euripides’ plays The Trojan Women and Hecuba.

-Jeffrey is a Resident Director with Northwest Theatre Workshop.
+Jeffrey has been a Resident Director with Northwest Theatre Workshop since 2024.

 Opera